Person reviewing digital lending strategy with multiple income stream charts on laptop

 When a lender’s platform integrates with Plaid or a similar aggregator, connecting your accounts takes under two minutes.
 The system pulls 12 to 24 months of transaction history, categorizes deposits by source, calculates average monthly income, and identifies recurring payment obligations.
 What used to take a loan officer days to piece together manually now completes algorithmically in seconds.

 For multi-stream earners, this is particularly valuable.
 A borrower receiving payments from three freelance clients, a rental property management company, and a dividend-paying brokerage account would otherwise need to compile and submit statements from at least four separate institutions.
-Open banking collapses that into a single authorization step.
+The open banking authorization step collapses all of that into a single connection.

-One caution: not every bank in Plaid’s network shares the same depth of data.
-If your primary income account is at a smaller credit union or community bank, verify in advance whether it connects fully with the lender’s verification system.
-If it does not, you will need traditional bank statements as a fallback, which is worth confirming before you begin the application rather than discovering mid-process.
+One caution worth raising before you begin an application: not every bank in Plaid’s network shares the same depth of data.
+A primary income account held at a smaller credit union or community bank may not connect fully with the lender’s verification system.
+Verify compatibility in advance.
+Discovering mid-process that you need traditional bank statements as a fallback wastes time and can delay approval by days.

 Key Takeaway: The CFPB’s Section 1033 rule, finalized in 2024, enables one-click income verification through open banking, removing the primary documentation barrier for multi-stream borrowers.
 More than 6,000 institutions connect through Plaid’s network, making real-time cash flow underwriting increasingly standard across digital lenders.